 You may wish to see an introductory page to this section first.

-The River Rhône, Vienne and Château de la Bâtie, a XIIIth century castle, aka Castle of Solomon, which was built upon a Roman fort, seen from Saint-Romain-en-Gal, the site of recent archaeological findings which are shown in another page
+The River Rhône, Vienne and Château de la Bâtie, a XIIIth century castle, aka Castle of Solomon, which was built upon a Roman fort, seen from Saint-Romain-en-Gal, the site of recent archaeological findings which are shown in page two

 Vienne is about five miles in circumference, including a mountain on which were two strong castles in the time of the Romans, and of which there are still some considerable remains.